Epilepsy: Economic impact

-Epilepsy is associated with a substantial economic burden at both the individual and societal levels.
-Direct costs include expenses related to diagnosis, treatment, and long-term management, such as antiseizure medications and hospitalizations.
-Indirect costs may arise from lost productivity, unemployment, and premature death.
+Epilepsy is associated with economic burden at both the individual and societal levels.
 In many countries, especially those with limited health infrastructure, individuals with epilepsy and their families often bear the majority of healthcare expenses out of pocket.
 A 2021 modeling study estimated the total global cost of epilepsy at approximately $119.27 billion annually, based on per capita cost projections applied to an estimated 52.51 million people living with epilepsy worldwide, while accounting for the treatment gap.
-The treatment gap — referring to the proportion of people with epilepsy who do not receive appropriate care — remains high in low- and middle-income countries, exacerbating the economic burden through avoidable seizures, injuries, and emergency care.
+The treatment gap, referring to the proportion of people with epilepsy who do not receive appropriate care, is high in low- and middle-income countries.

 Seizures result in direct economic costs of about one billion dollars in the United States.
 Epilepsy resulted in economic costs in Europe of around 15.5 billion euros in 2004.
 In India, epilepsy is estimated to result in costs of US$1.7 billion or 0.5% of the GDP.
 It is the cause of about 1% of emergency department visits (2% for emergency departments for children) in the United States.

 Driving and legal restrictions

 Those with epilepsy are at about twice the risk of being involved in a motor vehicular collision and thus in many areas of the world are not allowed to drive or able to drive only if certain conditions are met.
-Diagnostic delay has been suggested to be a cause of some potentially avoidable motor vehicle collisions since at least one study showed that most motor vehicle accidents occurred in those with undiagnosed non-motor seizures as opposed to those with motor seizures at epilepsy onset.
-In some places physicians are required by law to report if a person has had a seizure to the licensing body while in others the requirement is only that they encourage the person in question to report it themselves.
+In one study, most motor vehicle accidents among people with epilepsy occurred in those with undiagnosed non-motor seizures rather than those with motor seizures at onset.
+In some countries, physicians are required by law to report if a person has had a seizure to the licensing body while in others the requirement is only that they encourage the person in question to report it themselves.
 Countries that require physician reporting include Sweden, Austria, Denmark and Spain.
 Countries that require the individual to report include the UK and New Zealand, and physicians may report if they believe the individual has not already.
 In Canada, the United States and Australia the requirements around reporting vary by province or state.
 If seizures are well controlled most feel allowing driving is reasonable.
 The amount of time a person must be free from seizures before they can drive varies by country.
 Many countries require one to three years without seizures.
 In the United States the time needed without a seizure is determined by each state and is between three months and one year.

 Those with epilepsy or seizures are typically denied a pilot license.